 They even make a special caterpillar room in this area during the butterfly event, and kids love looking around the garden for caterpillars hiding on leaves.

 Time Needed: 30-45 minutes

-So Meijer Gardens’ indoor activities for kids have really ramped up.
-Their newest endeavor: the Curiosity Courtyard, an entire peaceful play area in the lower level.
+Meijer Gardens’ indoor activities for kids have leveled up.
+Their newest endeavor: the Curiosity Courtyard, an entire peaceful, artful, play area in the lower level.

 Inspired by Frances Hodgson Burnett’s beloved classic The Secret Garden and composed of elements popular in English garden design, this 2,500 square foot space includes ten engaging activity stations.

 Honestly, feeling a little jealous that I’m not a kid right now…